xianranli/xianranli.github.io/_people/laura_tibbs_cortes.md

 <i class="fa fa-envelope-o"></i> `ltibbs@iastate.edu`

 Laura joined the lab after receiving her PhD degree at Iowa State University in 2022.
 She is working on understanding crop phenotypic plasticity and adaptation.
-Laura is working remotely at Ames, IA
+Laura is working remotely at Ames, IA.